alaat91/cyber-physical/README.md

    Installation guide for docker: [docker](https://docs.docker.com/engine/install/)

-   Intstallion guide for docker compose: [docker-compose](https://docs.docker.com/compose/install/)
+   Installation guide for docker compose: [docker-compose](https://docs.docker.com/compose/install/)

-2. Create a new empty folder and download those recording files to try our microservise on:
+2. Create a new empty folder and download those recording files to try our microservice on:

 you found the recording files in our repo by following this link: [Recordings folder](https://git.chalmers.se/courses/dit638/students/2023-group-06/-/tree/main/recordings)